 Menu > Submenu > Parameter = Value

-Although the user interface remains very familiar, modifications have been made to ease navigation through the menus and to make the software more similar to other Olympus NDT flaw detectors (ex: the EPOCH XT).
+Although the user interface remains very familiar, modifications have been made to ease navigation through the menus and to make the software more similar to other Olympus flaw detectors (ex: the EPOCH XT).
 With the new Weld software, operators already familiar with conventional flaw detectors will be able to easily use the OmniScan M in both UT and PA mode.

 A good example of how the user interface has been improved is the UT Settings menu, which now includes all that is needed in inspection mode: